JoshOrth/Hello_World/README.md

 Hi guys!

-I'm Josh Orth, a senior majoring in Business Analytics planning to graduate in December of 2022.
+I'm Josh Orth, a senior majoring in Business Analytics and Information Systems planning to graduate in December of 2022.

 ## Project Title